At Least 8 People Killed In Motorist's 'Act Of Terror' On Manhattan Bike Path

 "The vehicle struck multiple people on the path.
 There are several fatalities and numerous people injured," the New York Police Department said in a series of tweets describing the act.

 "The vehicle continued south striking another vehicle.
-The suspect exited the vehicle displaying imitation firearms & was shot by NYPD."
-Police later said a paintball gun and a pellet gun were recovered at the scene.
+The suspect exited the vehicle displaying imitation firearms" and was shot in the stomach by police.
+Officials later said a paintball gun and a pellet gun were recovered at the scene.

 At the moment, there is "no evidence to suggest a wider plot, a wider scheme," Gov. Andrew Cuomo said at the news conference.
 He urged the city's residents not to change their plans: "Be New Yorkers and live your life."